Engagespot/engagespot/docs/docs/channels/configuring-providers/mobile-push/FCM-provider.md

 ```

 :::info
 Please note that, when you create a new User, they won't have the `fcm` object or `fcm.tokens` array.
-Make sure to create the `fcm.tokens` array first, and then for attaching more tokens to the same user (For ex, when they login via a new device), you should use the `PATCH` [request](../../../rest-api#tag/Profile/paths/~1v3~1profile/patch).
+You can pass your user's FCM Token via `fcm.token` property via `PUT` [request](../../../rest-api#tag/Profile/paths/~1v3~1profile/put).
+When you add more tokens, we'll keep adding them to `fcm.tokens` array.
 :::

 ## FCM Provider Configurations.